StanfordVL/alignment/README.md

 # ELIGN: Expectation Alignment as a Multi-agent Intrinsic Reward

-This repository contains code to train and evaluate multiple agents with and without the alignment intrinsic reward in both the multi-agent particle (MAP) and Google research football (Gfootball) environments.
+This repository contains code to train and evaluate multiple agents with and without the expectation alignment intrinsic reward in both the multi-agent particle (MAP) and Google research football (Gfootball) environments.

 ## Abstract